Have you been asked to give a presentation?

 - Write the script

-- Ditch the script
+- Then ditch the script

-Share in the comments below.
+Share them in the comments below.

 How we can help